sign-in-canada/sign-in-canada.github.io/architecture/scenarios/session-management.md

        `LogoutResponse` message bearing a top level status code of `urn:oasis:names:tc:SAML:2.0:status:Success` and no  second-level status
        code.
-    3. This will cause the SAML RP to their usual logout or landing page.
+    3. This will cause the SAML RP to display their usual logout or landing page.